 Rental agreements can be either oral or written in Colorado.
 Under Colorado law, (C.R.S.
 Title 38, Art.
 12) rental agreements have established certain rights and responsibilities.
 Tenants have the right to a safe and livable unit and to take some forms of alternative action.

 Landlords also have rights, which include but are not limited to, collecting rent in a timely manner and the right to recover payment for damages that exceed normal wear and tear.

 Note: These rights exist regardless of a rental agreement stating otherwise.

 Landlord Responsibilities in Colorado

 In Colorado, landlords have a responsibility to provide a habitable dwelling and make repairs in a timely manner within 24 to 96 hours.
-If they do not, then Colorado tenants are empowered to make the repairs themselves and deduct the cost from rent.
+If they do not, then Colorado tenants are able to make the repairs themselves and deduct the cost from rent.

 The following is a list of essential amenities that Colorado landlords may or may not be responsible for.

 It is illegal for landlords to evict a tenant in retaliation for exercising their right to habitable housing.